tilakjain619/Dizcuss/Readme.md

    npm start
    ```

-2. Open your web browser and visit `http://localhost:3000` to access the Dizcuss application.
+2. Open your web browser and visit `http://localhost:3000` to access the Dizcuss forum.

 3. Register an account or log in to an existing account.

-4. Explore discussion threads, contribute to discussions, and provide feedback on the feedback board.
+4. Explore discussion posts, contribute to discussions, and provide feedback in reply section or support page.

-## Contributing
-Contributions are welcome!
-If you'd like to contribute to the project, please follow these steps:
-1. Fork the repository.
-2. Create a new branch for your feature or improvement.
-3. Make your changes and commit them.
-4. Push your changes to your fork.
-5. Create a pull request describing your changes.

----

-Thank you for your interest in **Dizcuss - A Discussion Forum**!
-If you encounter any issues or have suggestions, please feel free to [create an issue](https://github.com/tilakjain619/dizcuss/issues).
-We look forward to your contributions ⚡